Durjoysarker-swarup/Agri_RS_GIS_Project/Project/README.md

 ## Status

-- Project 1: In Progress
+- Project 1: Done
-- Project 2: Planed
+- Project 2: In Process
 - More projects will be added gradually

 ---